 Cross Product

 Let's say you have two directional vectors.
 They both point from the origin in any two directions in 3D space.
-Logically, there must be a plane which both of these vectors lay on.
+Logically, there must be a plane which both of these two vectors lay on.
 If your struggling to imagine that, point both your arms in any two directions.
 There is some flat 2D plane which both of these arms lie flat on.

-What a cross product gives us is a third vector which is perpendicular to this plane: a normal vector.
+Because the new vector is perpendicular to the plane, we can also say it is a normal vector of the plane.
 This normal vector points in the direction of the "third dimension" relative to this plane.
 Therefore cross products are defined in 3D, but not for 2D.
 If we imagine a flat sheet of paper on a table is our plane.
 Then the cross product would give us a vector pointing directly upwards or down.
 That's its main purpose.

 This is an incredibly useful purpose though.
 It's used a huge amount, because it can be used to calculate the normals of triangles.